Jeff Paul / Product Designer & Researcher

 Field mapping menu open for the “Find value” field

-We recognized that one of the primary use cases for this feature was to identify disconnected data values and quickly update them.
-We therefore wanted to highlight those broken mappings in a separate section towards the top of the menu for easy access and visibility.
+I recognized that one of the primary use cases for this feature was to identify disconnected data values and quickly update them.
+I therefore wanted to highlight those broken mappings in a separate section towards the top of the menu for easy access and visibility.

 This compact menu appears when surfacing search results, incorporating the app icon, step event, and field name where each instance was located.
 Users can toggle between search results sequentially with the up and down arrows, or quickly navigate the full list of instances by scrolling.
 Clicking on a result in the menu prompts the step details sidebar on the right to display the result in context to the step and field.